unbit/uwsgi-docs/Go.rst

 Notes
 *****

-* Changing processes names is currently not possibile without modifying the go core
+* Changing processes names is currently not possibie without modifying the go core
 * You cannot use uWSGI native threads with Go (just use --goroutines)
 * Only a little part of the uWSGI api has been exposed, if you want to hack on, just edit the uwsgi.go file in the plugins/go/src/uwsgi directory
 * Goroutines require the async mode (if you are customizing your uWSGI library remember to always include it)